episerver/EPiServer.Labs.Find.Toolbox/README.md

 * Find 13 or higher
 * .NET Framework 4.6.2 or higher
+* MinimumShouldMatch() requires that you're using a Find V3 index.
+  If you're unsure reach out to Optimizley support.

 See also the general [Episerver system requirements](https://world.episerver.com/documentation/system-requirements/) on Episerver World.